Probabilistic bisimilarities between quantum processes: Preliminaries

-Observation of a quantum system is a quantum measurement represented by a Hermitian operator $M$ on the associated Hilbert space of the system.
-Suppose $M$ has a spectral decomposition

-where $P_m$ is the projector onto the eigenspace of $M$ with eigenvalue $m$.
-Then the probability of getting result $m$ when the system is initially in the state $|\psi\>$ is $p(m)=\<\psi|P_m|\psi\>$ and the post-measurement state of the system given the outcome $m$ becomes $P_m|\psi\>/\sqrt{p(m)}$.
+Observation of a quantum system is a quantum measurement represented by a Hermitian operator $M$ on the associated state space.
+Suppose $M$ has the spectral decomposition $M=\sum_m mP_m,$ where $P_m$ is the projector onto the eigenspace of $M$ associated with eigenvalue $m$.
+Then the probability of obtaining measurement result $m$ when the system is initially in the state $\rho$ is $p_m=\tr(P_m\rho)$, and if $p_m>0$ then the post-measurement state of the system given the outcome $m$ becomes